A Bookworm's Travel Guide to St. Augustine

 The Columbia & Don Quixote by Miguel de Cervantes

-This St. Augustine staple is known for their 1905 Salad, their Spanish cuisine, and their ornate atmosphere, but if you look closely, there's more than meets the eye.
-Surrounding the walls of the Columbia are various nods to the famous story Don Quixote by Miguel de Cervantes.
+This St. Augustine staple is known for their 1905 salad, their Spanish cuisine, and their ornate atmosphere, but if you look closely, there's more than meets the eye.
+Surrounding the walls of the Columbia are various nods to the famous story, Don Quixote by Miguel de Cervantes.
 The classic tale follows a man from La Mancha as he pursues fantasies of grandeur as a knight, battling windmills and saving damsels.
-The story acts as a satire of chivalry and a classic piece of European literature.
+The story satirizes chivalry and is a classic piece of European literature.

 Winn-Dixie and Because of Winn-Dixie by Kate DiCamillo